 “Every day that passes, I have more respect for you working mamas.
 I mean, I already had respect… but lawdy.
 Doing this and then waking up to go work a job for 8 hours and then come home to take care of baby and do it all over again… you guys are heroes.
 And with more than one kid, Tam!
 I love you and am in awe of how you do it all.”

 I received this text on a random Thursday from my best friend Steph, a new mom on an extended maternity leave.
 Over the past couple months the texts between us have shifted to a flurry of questions about all things baby.
 But this text wasn’t unusual or out of the ordinary, in fact, it is pretty normal for us.
-Because, as cheesy as it sounds, our friendship is rooted in a mutual love and respect for one another, and we openly encourage and appreciate each other as often as we can.
+Because, as cheesy as it sounds, a mutual love and respect for one another grounds our relationship, and we openly encourage and appreciate each other as often as we can.

 Steph and I have been best friends for 19 years.
 (The average friendship only lasts 7 years, according to a 2009 Dutch study.)
-We’ve been through the angsty high school days, the “wild” college parties, toxic boyfriends, first jobs, devastating funerals, marrying the loves of our lives, unexpected job losses and the great transition into motherhood.
+We’ve endured the angsty high school days, the “wild” college parties, toxic boyfriends, first jobs, devastating funerals, marrying the loves of our lives, unexpected job losses and the great transition into motherhood.
 In other words, we’ve had our share of ups and downs.
 Throughout it all, our friendship has been to the brink of extinction and back.
-So what’s made it last this long and allowed us both to thrive as individuals?
+So what’s made our friendship last this long and allowed us both to thrive as individuals?

 In high school, before texting was really even a thing, we used to keep a notebook that we’d trade between each other, writing our deepest thoughts and secrets, spilling our hopes and fears and questions about life and love.
 We’d reply to each other with encouragement or advice, and then proceed to talk about our own problems again and again.
 It’s no wonder that the sentiment continued for years and years.
 Our friendship started off with honest and open vulnerability from the second we met.

-As life threatened to get in the way of our friendship by bringing jobs, husbands and kids, we made a decision to be intentional about keeping our communication alive.
+As life threatened to get in the way of our thriving friendship by bringing jobs, husbands, and kids, we decided to be intentional about keeping our communication alive.
 In fact, we text each other almost every day.
-Sometimes we need an outlet to vent our frustrations, sometimes we need advice and sometimes we need to share the embarrassing thing that just happened to us.
+Sometimes we need an outlet to vent our frustrations.
+Sometimes we need advice and sometimes we need to share the embarrassing thing that just happened to us.
 The level of trust between us is off the charts.
 We have and will always allow each other to be our true, authentic selves with no judgment.

 The strong foundation we built in the beginning has allowed us to grow and change as individuals while still maintaining our relationship.
 Over the years, we’ve actually brought out the best in one another.
 Don’t get me wrong, we’re not perfect.
-We’ve had arguments and said or done hurtful things to each other, but really, what relationship doesn’t go through rough patches?
-We’ve apologized, forgiven and grown from those obstacles.
+We’ve had arguments and said or done hurtful things to each other.
+But really, what relationship doesn’t go through rough patches?
+We have apologized, forgiven and grown from those obstacles.
 We’ve become each other’s biggest fan, confident and “person.”